balintlaczko/umik_calibration2ir/README.md

 While I appreciate the integration of my UMIK-2 in [REW](https://www.roomeqwizard.com/) I wanted to have the mic's calibration file not only as a `.txt` but also as a correction impulse response `.wav` file, so I can apply the correction to the mic feed or recordings with any convolver tool or plugin available in modern audio software.

 ## Usage
 Download the latest release.
 At the moment there are ready builds for _windows-x86-64_ and for _macos-arm64_, but since the source is a Max patch, you can also just opt for that one (if you have Max installed).
-Note that if you use the patch in Max, you have to install the [HISS Tools](https://www.thehiss.org/) package from the Package Manager.
+Note that if you use the patch in Max, you might have to install the [HISS Tools](https://www.thehiss.org/) package from the Package Manager -- although the externals should be included in the project too.

 If the app or patch is open, drop the calibration `.txt` file (that comes with your UMIK-1 or UMIK-2) into the rectangle in the top left corner, then set your desired parameters for the correction impulse response.
 The result should update every time you change a setting.
 When you are ready, hit 'Export wav' and choose a location for the `.wav` file.
 That's it, now you can load this in any convolver plugin or other tool to apply the correction to the mic feed or a recording.